StealthHydra179/spurhacks2025/README.md

 - **Overwhelming Financial Decisions**: Without proper guidance, users struggle to make informed financial decisions.
 They may not know if their spending is reasonable, how to adjust their budget, or what financial goals are realistic for their situation.

 **The Solution**: CapySpend was born from the idea that financial management should be **automated, intelligent, and user-friendly**.
 By leveraging AI and secure bank integration, we eliminate the manual work while providing personalized, actionable financial advice.
-Instead of spending hours on spreadsheets, users can focus on what matters most - achieving their financial goals.
+Instead of spending hours on spreadsheets, users can focus on what matters most: **achieving their financial goals**.

 ## What it does
 CapySpend is a personal finance management website that helps users track their spending, manage budgets, and gain insights into their financial habits.
 It integrates with Plaid to securely connect to users' bank accounts and provides a user-friendly interface for managing finances, while implementing an AI assistant to offer personalized financial advice and insights based on the user's financial information.